Curvature of Poisson pencils in dimension three: Curvature of Lie pencils

 \section{Curvature of Lie pencils}

 \begin{definition} Two Lie algebra structures on a vector space $V$ are called \textit{compatible}, if any linear combination of them is a Lie algebra structure again.
 The set of all linear combinations of two compatible Lie structures is called a \textit{Lie pencil}. \end{definition} Analogously, we may say that two Lie structures on $V$ are compatible if they define compatible Poisson brackets on $V^*$.
 Obviously, for two Lie brackets to be compatible, it is enough to require that their sum is also a Lie bracket.
-Let $P,Q$ be two compatible Lie structures on $V$.
-We will denote the corresponding Poisson pencil on $V^*$ by $\Pi(V,P,Q)$.
+Let $\PP,\QQ$ be two compatible Lie structures on $V$.
+We will denote the corresponding Poisson pencil on $V^*$ by $\Pi(V,\PP,\QQ)$.

 \begin{remark} Poisson pencils related to Lie pencils also appear in integrable systems.
-In particular, the Manakov top \cite{Manakov} and the Clebsch top are bihamiltonian with respect to a Lie pencil \cite{Bolsinov}. \end{remark}
+In particular, the Manakov top \cite{Manakov} and the Clebsch top are bi-Hamiltonian with respect to a certain Lie pencil \cite{Bolsinov}. \end{remark}